 - Location: Albuquerque, NM

 Job DescriptionThis postdoctoral position is a temporary position for up to one year, which may be renewed at Sandia's discretion up to five additional years.
 The PhD must have been conferred within five years prior to employment.
 Individuals in postdoctoral positions may bid on regular Sandia positions as internal candidates, and in some cases may be converted to regular career positions during their term if warranted by ongoing operational needs, continuing availability of funds, and satisfactory job performance. : Are you passionate about your work and dream of utilizing state-of-the-art facilities to explore solutions?
-Do you want to join a dynamic team that solves significant issues for our nation’s security?
+Join our dynamic team that solves significant issues for our nation’s security!
 You could be the postdoctoral appointee we are seeking to partner with a dynamic team supporting research and development efforts related to modeling of Thermal Protection Systems (TPS) in hypersonic flight.
 Particularly, we intend to develop mesoscale and macroscale models that couple thermal, chemical, fluid, and mechanical physics to predict the ablative response of a TPS composite materials.
 You could be doing research performed on Sandia’s extensive high-performance computing assets using leading-edge multi-physics simulation codes.
 You will show skills and interest in research spanning multiple disciplines, including heat transport, multi-material mechanical deformation, microscale/mesoscale modeling, ablation chemistry, and aerosciences.
-On any given day, you may be called on to: + Develop mathematical models for coupled chemical, thermal, and mechanical physics in thermal protection system composite materials at both the meso- and macro-scales + Implement models within existing leading-edge high-performance finite element software + Perform large-scale computational analyses to answer scientific and engineering questions supporting technology development + Interact within a dynamic team of experimental and computational scientists and engineers to develop this mission-critical technology + Work efficiently and independently under the supervision of a Sandia technical staff member + Publish work in peer-reviewed scientific publications and in internal technical reports + Present work to team members, customers, and the larger scientific community Are you ready for your next challenge?
-Join our team and achieve your goals while making a difference.
+On any given day, you may be called on to: + Develop mathematical models for coupled chemical, thermal, and mechanical physics in thermal protection system composite materials at both the meso- and macro-scales + Implement models within existing leading-edge high-performance finite element software + Perform large-scale computational analyses to answer scientific and engineering questions supporting technology development + Interact within a dynamic team of experimental and computational scientists and engineers to develop this mission-critical technology + Work efficiently and independently under the supervision of a Sandia technical staff member + Publish work in peer-reviewed scientific publications and in internal technical reports + Present work to team members, customers, and the larger scientific community

-+ You have a Ph.D. in Chemical Engineering, Mechanical Engineering, Aerospace Engineering, Materials Science/Engineering, Chemistry, or other related engineering or natural science field + Experience with computational modeling and simulation + Proven skills with the Linux operating system + Experience with high-level programming or scripting languages, such as FORTRAN, C, C++, or Python + You have a record of publication and innovation, as evidenced by peer-reviewed journals and external presentations at appropriate scientific conferences + Ability to obtain and maintain a DOE Q security clearance
++ You have, or are pursuing a Ph.D. in Chemical Engineering, Mechanical Engineering, Aerospace Engineering, Materials Science/Engineering, Chemistry, or other related engineering or natural science field + Experience with computational modeling and simulation + Experience with high-level programming or scripting languages, such as FORTRAN, C, C++, or Python + Proven skills with the Linux operating system + You have a record of publication and innovation, as evidenced by peer-reviewed journals and external presentations at appropriate scientific conferences + Ability to obtain and maintain a DOE Q security clearance

 Ideally, your background should also include: + Experience in thermal protection systems and/or composite materials modeling + Experience with advanced simulation techniques (FEM/FEA, CFD, etc.) on massively parallel computing clusters + Python development experience + Experience with object-oriented programming in C++ within an existing, large code base. + Experience with version control systems (e.g. Git, CVS, etc.)